ieshan/nakusp/README.md

 The system is composed of two main components:

 *   **Nakusp Core**: The orchestrator that manages job execution.
-It launches transport-specific processes (like fetching and heartbeating) and maintains a pool of goroutines to execute jobs as they arrive.
+It launches transport-specific processes (like consuming and heartbeating) and maintains a pool of goroutines to execute jobs as they arrive.
 The core delegates loop control to transports, allowing each transport to manage its own polling cadence and execution rhythm.

 *   **Transports**: Pluggable modules that implement the `Transport` interface and provide the queuing mechanism.
 Each transport is responsible for:
-    *   Managing its own long-running processes (Heartbeat and Fetch methods)
+    *   Managing its own long-running processes (Heartbeat and Consume methods)
     *   Controlling polling intervals and execution cadence
     *   Handling graceful shutdown via context cancellation
     *   Ensuring atomic operations for job state transitions